 - Professional earnings (eg. directors fee, consultancy fee, lecture fee, honorarium, etc) received by a professional by rendering services in his individual capacity;

 - The Credit of unutilized forex earlier withdrawn from the EEFC account

-- Repayment of trade-related loans granted by an exporter holding EEFC account
+- Repayment of trade-related loans granted by an exporter holding an EEFC account

-- Disinvestment proceeds received on conversion of shares into ADR/GDR under the sponsored approved by FIPB of GoI.
+- Disinvestment proceeds received on the conversion of shares into ADR/GDR under the sponsored approval by FIPB of GoI.

-What types of credits are not allowed into EEFC account?
+What types of credits are not allowed into the EEFC account?